 A person who is very large may not fit into the opening of a conventional CT scanner or may be over the weight limit—usually 450 pounds—for the moving table.

 Patients who are extremely overweight or who have abnormal heart rhythms are usually not good candidates for this test because image quality may be compromised.

-Although coronary CTA examinations are growing in use, coronary angiography is still the main method for detecting coronary artery stenosis, which is a significant narrowing of an artery that could require treatment such as a stent or bypass surgery.
+Although CCTA examinations are growing in use, coronary angiography is still the main method for detecting coronary artery stenosis, which is a significant narrowing of an artery that could require treatment such as a stent or bypass surgery.
 Unlike CTA, which is only a diagnostic test, coronary angiography can be used for both diagnosis and treatment in a single session.
-Patients with a high risk of coronary artery disease and typical symptoms might undergo coronary angiography instead of CTA.
+Patients with a high risk of coronary artery disease and typical symptoms might undergo coronary angiography instead of CCTA.